Faculty Spotlight – Supawan King

 Dr. Supawan King, Associate Professor of Mathematics in the Science, Technology, Engineering and Math (STEM) division, joined Harford Community College in 2005.

-A highly valued and valuable member of the STEM division, she teaches most of the college-level math courses that HCC offers including Contemporary Mathematics, College Algebra, Trigonometry, Precalculus, Calculus I-III, Differential Equations, and Statistics.
+A highly valued and valuable member of the STEM division, she teaches most of the college-level math courses that Harford offers including Contemporary Mathematics, College Algebra, Trigonometry, Precalculus, Calculus I-III, Differential Equations, and Statistics.
 In addition, she is a lead instructor for Calculus I and Calculus with Application and was formerly a lead instructor for College Algebra and Contemporary Math.
 Critical thinking, problem-solving skills, and why everyone needs math in their life are concepts she hopes students take away from her classes.

 "Math has been my favorite subject and teaching is my passion.
 I teach math to help students learn about patterns and build their critical thinking, logical thinking, and computational skills.
 I love teaching students to learn something new, try different ways to solve problems, apply their existing knowledge to understand new concepts, learn not to give up and try again.
 These skills can be used in every aspect of life," said Dr. King.